ClaudioLutz/CreditROBOT/Description English/03_Systemintegration.md

   - Credit check: Separate offer by Creditreform
   - Costs for the AbaShop option "credit check": Billed by the respective Abacus sales partner

 > *"With the additional option for AbaShop, the credit check is automatically integrated into the shop.
 This saves time and provides security."
 – Bruno Rhomberg, Member of the Executive Board, Creditreform Egeli Group*

 - **Risk setting with traffic light control**
   - Depending on the score of the credit check, a traffic light (green/yellow/red) is provided.
-  - Settings for different risk appetites (low, medium, high).
+  - Settings for different risk tolerances (low, medium, high).
   - Optional: Check only for companies or only for new customers.

-- **Configuration options for payment methods** (examples from AbaShop):
+- **Payment method settings** (examples from AbaShop):
   - Credit check before, during, or after payment selection.
-  - Time interval for updating the credit check query.
+  - Time interval for updating the credit check.
   - Invoice option for credit yellow (yes/no), no match (yes/no), or in case of connection error (yes/no).
   - Restriction to shopping carts from CHF X to CHF Y.
   - Minimum order amounts for displaying the invoice option.